Uniformly Valid Post-Regularization Confidence Regions for Many Functional Parameters in Z-Estimation Framework: Monte Carlo Simulations

 In our simulations we will consider $n=500$ and $p=2000$.
 For the location model (Design 1) we will consider two different choices for $\beta_0$: (i) $\beta_{0j}^{(i)}=2/j^2$ for $j=1,\ldots,p$, and (ii) $\beta_{0j}^{(ii)} = (1/2)/\{ j-3.5\}^2$ for $j>1$ with the intercept coefficient $\beta_{01}^{(ii)}=-10$.
 (These choices ensure $\max_{j>1}|\beta_{0j}|=2$ and that $y$ is around zero in Design 2(ii).)
 We set $\vartheta_0=\frac{1}{8}(1,1,1,1,0,0,\ldots,0,0,1,1,1,1)'$.
 For Design 1 we have $\mathcal{U} = [1,2.5]$ and for Design 2 we have $\mathcal{U}=[-.5,.5]$.
 The results are based on 500 replications (the bootstrap procedure is performed 5000 times for each replication).

 We report the (empirical) rejection frequencies for confidence regions with 95\% nominal coverage.
-That is, the fraction of simulations the confidence regions of a particular method did not cover the true value (thus .05 rejection frequency is the ideal performance).
+That is, the fraction of simulations the confidence regions of a particular method did not cover the true value (thus 0.05 rejection frequency is the ideal performance).
 We report the rejection frequencies for the proposed estimator and the post-naive selection estimator.

 Table 1 presents the performance of the methods when applied to construct a confidence interval for a single parameter ($\tilde p =1$ and $\UU$ is a singleton).
 Since the setting is not symmetric we investigate the performance for different components.
 Specifically, we consider $\{u\}\times \{j\}$ for $j=1,\ldots,5$.
-In addition, Table 3 in the Supplementary Material contains the results for $j = 6,\dots,10$.
 First consider the location model (Design 1).
 The difference between the performance of the naive estimator for Design 1(i) and 1(ii) highlights its fragile performance which is highly dependent on the unknown parameters.
-We can see from Tables 1 and 3 that in Design 1(i) the Naive method achieve (pointwise) rejection frequencies between .032 and .162 when the nominal level is .05.
-However, in the Design 1(ii) the range goes from 0.018 to 0.904.
-We also note that it is important to look at the performance of each component and avoid averaging across components (large $j$ components are essentially not in the model, indeed for $j>50$ we obtain rejection frequencies very close to .05 regardless of the model selection procedure).
-In contrast the proposed estimator exhibits a more robust behavior.
-For Design 1(i) the rejection frequencies are between .028 and .062 while for Design 1(ii) the rejection frequencies of the proposed estimator were between 0.044 and 0.056.
+We can see from Table 1 that in Design 1(i) the Naive method achieve (pointwise) rejection frequencies up to 0.162 when the nominal level is 0.05.
+In Design 1(ii) it can be as high as 0.886.
+We also note that it is important to look at the performance of each component and avoid averaging across components (large $j$ components are essentially not in the model, indeed for $j>50$ we obtain rejection frequencies very close to 0.05 regardless of the model selection procedure).
+In contrast the proposed estimator exhibits a much more robust behavior.
+For Design 1(i) the rejection frequencies are between 0.040 and 0.062 while for Design 1(ii) the rejection frequencies of the proposed estimator are between 0.040 and 0.056.